How does the WA State Electric Vehicle Charging Law (WAC 51-50-0429) Affect Site Development?

 Implementation – The WA State Electric Vehicle Charging Law (WAC 51-50-0429)

 What do the WA State EV Laws mean for development?
 The law requires all new construction projects where parking is provided to include electric vehicle charging infrastructure.
-This law went into effect in 2022 as a temporary law that will change on July 1, 2023.
+This law went into effect in 2022 as a temporary law that changed on July 1, 2023.

 Infrastructure: